10 Ways You Should Be Disrupting Your Call Center!

 If we can get our associates to have fun at their job it takes their mind off all the negative things that hamper great contact center work.
 All contact centers have associates that seem to always come in with their daily troubles on their sleeve.
 All contact centers have reps that leave “sick” every day because they are just plain bored.
 If we can take their attention off these things and channel it into something positive, then we have taken a huge step in improving our center.

-It does not matter if you are running a center with an insurance, banking, pure customer care or sales vertical.
+It does not matter if you are running a center with insurance, banking, pure customer care, or sales vertical.
 You can, and in my opinion, must make the environment enjoyable.

 7) Highly Motivated and Prepared Supervision: